Methylprednisolone (By injection)

 Active Injection Kit L, Active Injection Kit LM-DEP, Active Injection Kit LM-Dep-1, Active Injection Kit LM-Dep-2, DEPO-Medrol, DEPO-Medrol Novaplus, Dyural-40, Dyural-80, Dyural-L, Dyural-LM, Medroloan II Suik, Medroloan Suik, Multi-Specialty Kit, P-Care D40, P-Care D40G

 How to Use This Medicine

 - A nurse or other trained health professional will give you this medicine.
-This medicine may be given through a needle placed in one of your veins or as a shot into a muscle.
+This medicine may be given through a needle placed in one of your veins, as a shot into a muscle or joint, or as a shot into a lesion on your skin.

 - Your doctor may give you a few doses of this medicine until your condition improves, and then switch you to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

 - Missed dose: You must use this medicine on a fixed schedule.
 Call your doctor or pharmacist if you miss a dose.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.